Heres A Important Intro To Blues Harmonica

 The actual bending technique will be the same for all keys, but you will find it easier to learn the bending technique initially on the lower pitch harmonicas.

-So those are the main elements of how to play blues harmonica:
+So those are the main elements of how to play blues style of harmonica:

 1. Playing in the 2nd position or “crossharp” style